mira380/Subloom/README.md

 - Improve audio capturing (more reliable and doesn't randomly cut out and come back at times)

-- Put in protections that prevents LLM from changing meaning/nuance and keeps original meaning clear
+- Put in protections that prevents LLM from changing meaning/nuance and keeps original meaning clear ️✅ (should be working)

 - Improve subtitle timing

 - Flag lines the model is unsure about

-- Less clutter when outputting completed files
+- Less clutter when outputting completed files ️✅ 1/2 (need to organize a little better)

 ### Target Goal